labtraining/Secure-Solutions/Demo 1 - Using Secure Secrets/README.md

 _Estimated Time: 2 minutes_

-1. Open Windows Explorer and navigate to the **Secure-Solutions/Demo-SecureSecrets** folder.
+1. Open Windows Explorer and navigate to the **SecureSecrets** folder.

 2. Open the **Demo-SecureSecrets.sln** file in visual studio.